jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 - **Stateless (protocol)** : a protocol designed such that each request/response pair is completely independent of the previous one [17]
   - use of a stateless protocol implies that servers do not need to store info (like state) between requests; i.e., there is no "clean-up" if a request breaks en route to the server [17]
+  - each request should contain all the info necessary for the request to be fulfilled [28 q11]

 - **Status Code** (HTTP response) : a 3-digit number a server sends back after receiving a request; signifies the status of the request; typically returned with status text [21]
   - |status code | status text | meaning |